 Hard-working Becky only took a weekend and a few evenings to complete the makeover, rolling up her sleeves and getting the brushes out when the kids were asleep.

-'To begin with, I sanded and cleaned all the units, panelling and tiles.
+'To begin with, I sanded and cleaned all the units, paneling and tiles.
 Then I painted tiles first after preparing the area and masking up the switches and sockets.
 I did three coats on the tiles.
-Next, I did all the wall panelling and units, the first coat taking the longest as my unit doors had grooves.
-The wall panelling soaked up the paint quicker than expected.
-Without panelling we would have only needed two pots of paint, which would've saved even more money.
+Next, I did all the wall paneling and units, the first coat taking the longest as my unit doors had grooves.
+The wall paneling soaked up the paint quicker than expected.
+Without paneling we would have only needed two pots of paint, which would've saved even more money.

 One of the key things that pulled the look together was the sink.
-The old silver steel sink and draining board didn't go with Becky's gold fixtures – so she got her husband to paint that, too.
+The old silver steel sink and draining board didn't go with Becky's gold fixtures – so she got her husband to paint that as well.

 'I’ve never seen a sink spray painted before, I was worried the paint may chip away due to use,' she admits.
 'We decided to leave the basin as it gets the most amount of wear but sprayed the sideboard and the surround.
 We feel it’s really set off the kitchen – we love it.
 Then the final job was adding the new gold handles which also helped with finishing the full look '

-'I bought four pots of Wilkinson chalk furniture paint at £10 each as I wanted a matt finish instead of satin or gloss.
-I painted the tiles in Ronseal tile paint, which was for £10, then used a varnish over the top for £9.
+'I bought four pots of Wilkinson (a UK home goods store) chalk furniture paint (opens in new tab) at $10/£10 each as I wanted a matt finish instead of satin or gloss.
+I painted the tiles in Ronseal (opens in new tab) tile paint, which was for $10/£10, then used a varnish over the top for $9/£9.
 For the floor, I used an extreme power cleaner with a drill brush scrubbing set which I already own from another project.
-Then for finishing touches, got door handles, which are £14 from Ebay, and spray paint costing £15.'
+Then for finishing touches, I got door handles, which are $14/£14 from Ebay (opens in new tab), and spray paint costing $15/£15.'

-- Keep reading: Kitchens on a budget - here's how to update your space for less
+If you want to know more about creating gorgeous kitchens on a budget - here's how to update your space for less.

 Top tips for a quick kitchen transformation

-1. Transform kitchen cupboards with paint and new door handles
+1. Transform kitchen cabinets with paint and new door handles

 One of the main things that holds people back from transforming their kitchen is the cost of new cupboards.
-However, this obstacle can be overcome with a lick of paint which can leave your old kitchen cupboards looking brand new.
-You can also replace the door handles; we love gold and brass handles at the minute which have really helped set off the full look in Becky’s kitchen
+However, this obstacle can be overcome with a lick of paint which can leave your old kitchen cabinets looking brand new.
+You can also replace the door handles; we love gold and brass handles at the minute, which have really helped set off the full look in Becky’s kitchen.

 2. Use plants and accessories to add a luxury feel

 Accessorising your kitchen costs very little and can make a huge difference in its appearance.
 We recommend adding houseplants to brighten up the space.
-You can also choose appliances that match your kitchen aesthetic, such as a brass kettle and matching tea and coffee pots.
+You can also choose appliances that match your kitchen aesthetic, such as a brass kettle and matching tea pot, or tea kettles and coffee pots.

 3. Cute storage baskets for on display shelves